-Travel with the open-minded attitude that you are 'here to learn' rather than the narrow-focused 'here to help'.
+Travel with the open-minded attitude that you are 'here to learn' rather than the narrow-focused 'here to help' .
 This will help you ask the questions from which you will learn, rather than assuming that you always know the answers.
-Visit www.volunteeringoptions.org for more information.
+Visit www.comhlamh.org for more information.

-Act always in a professional manner and be flexible and adaptable while in my placement.
+Adapt: Be professional and flexible in my placement.